numfocus/DISCOVER-Cookbook/Translators_Guide.md

 - **Email:** Important updates and reminders will be sent via email.
 - **Meetings:** Optional onboarding calls or check-ins may be scheduled to support contributors.

+> Please note, no git or GitHub knowledge is required to become a translator to DISCOVER-Cookbook

 ---

 ## 🛠Instructions for Translators